Jean Pascarella 1950 - 2020 - Obituary

 Born June 15, 1950, in Elmira, she was the daughter of the late Tom and Betty Elsen.
 She was married for 48 years to Frank Pascarella, who survives.

-Surviving besides her husband are two sons, Andy (Kristie Mendell) Pascarella of Ellicottville and Logan (Ashley) Pascarella of Hendersonville, Tenn.; two grandchildren, McKinley (6) and Ellasyn (4) Pascarella; a brother, Joe (Damie) Elsen of Glenwood, Colo.; a sister, Kathie Elsen Hobbs of Fredonia; nieces and nephews Jimmy Elsen, Brandon Hobbs, Greg Spako, Julie Spako, Brian Spako, Annie Marie Spako; in-laws, Dennis and Kathy Pascarella and their children, Kiki and Kolleen, of Nashville, Tenn., and Khris and Pam Pascarella and their children, Addy and CeCe, of Franklin, Tenn.
+Surviving besides her husband are two sons, Andy (Kristie Mendell) Pascarella of Ellicottville and Logan (Ashley) Pascarella of Hendersonville; two grandchildren, McKinley (6) and Ellasyn (4) Pascarella; a brother, Joe (Damie) Elsen of Glenwood, Colo.; a sister, Kathie Elsen Hobbs of Fredonia; nieces and nephews, Jimmy Elsen, Brandon Hobbs, Greg Spako, Julie Spako, Brian Spako and Annie Marie Spako; in-laws, Dennis and Kathy Pascarella and their children, Kiki and Kolleen of Nashville, Tenn. and Khris and Pam Pascarella and their children Addy and CeCe of Franklin, Tenn.

 A Memorial Mass and Celebration of Life will be held next summer and will be announced.